 - 1:1 face to face counselling sessions;

-- Short and long term counselling;
+- Short Term and open ended counselling;

 - Early mornings, evenings and weekends in Lanarkshire to work around your busy schedule;

 - Easy access from motorways, train stations and bus stops

 - A warm, welcoming, and safe space;